GaoZiXuan0213/dino/README.md

 # Dino-Introduction
 Just T-rex chrome dino game on Chrome.
-# How to install
+# How to use index.html
-Index is the main file.
+Index.html is the main file.
 You need to install HTTP server before using it：

 npm install http-server